bnb-chain/bnb-chain.github.io/docs/cross.md

 The total cost of transfer from BC to BSC is composed of 2 parts:

-* Fee for executing `bridge transfer-out` transaction is 0.004BNB,  pay validators on Binance Chain
+* Fee for executing `bridge transfer-out` transaction is 0.004BNB, pay validators on Beacon Chain

 * Fee for BSC-relayers 0.004BNB. it will cover the fees of calling TokenHub Contract on BSC.